-Saxo Bank reports 35% growth: Strong performance highlights H1 2024 results
+Saxo Bank Reports 35% Growth: Strong Performance Highlights H1 2024 Results

-(MENAFN- Matrix PR) The Saxo bank Group reported an adjusted net profit of USD 76 million, compared to USD 56 million for the same period last year, corresponding to an increase of 35%.

-During 2024, the Saxo Bank Group rolled out a new competitive pricing structure that lowers costs for clients as well as improvements to the client experience, leading to a record number of clients and client assets, with over 1.2 million end clients and USD 122 billion in client assets as of 30 June 2024.
+(MENAFN- AETOSWire) During 2024, the Saxo bank Group rolled out a new competitive pricing structure that lowers costs for clients as well as improvements to the client experience, leading to a record number of clients and client assets, with over 1.2 million end clients and USD 122 billion in client assets as of 30 June 2024.

 Volatility across financial markets has been low in the first half of 2024 resulting in lower trading and investing activity, while the higher interest rates and positive inflow of client funding impacted the financial performance positively.